AntsInMyEy3sJohnson/hazeltest/README.md

 Let's take a look at the load-creating actors available in Hazeltest and how you can get the most out of them in terms of creating load across these load dimensions.

 ### Map Runners And Map Test Loops
-At the time of this writing, there are two Map Runners available in Hazeltest -- the Pokédex Runner and the Load Runner --, and they can be combined with two types of Test Loop -- the Batch Test Loop and the Boundary Test Loop --, where the relationship between Runners and Test Loops is one of parent-child, i.e. the Runner can use one type of Test Loop.
+At the time of this writing, there are two Map Runners available in Hazeltest -- the Pokédex Runner and the Load Runner --, and they can be combined with two types of Test Loop, namely, the Batch Test Loop and the Boundary Test Loop.
+The relationship between Runners and Test Loops is one of parent-child, i.e. a Runner can use one type of Test Loop.

 __Runner vs. Test Loop__